mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 Every time you open a new terminal, you must ssh into hammer and enable CS100 settings.

-Throughout this lab, there will be several exercises.
+Throughout this lab, there will be 10 exercises.
 Get out a pen and paper and be prepared to write down the answers to those exercises in order to show the TA.

 pwd (Print Working Directory)
 ------------------------------------